Tyler-Chi/Diabetes_Trend_Forecast/README.md

 ## [Random Forest](./Modeling/RandomForest.ipynb)

 The first complex model type I experimented with was Random Forest.
 I chose Random Forest because of its high interpretability -- I was very interested in seeing which features helped the model the most.
 I chose hyperparameters by using [grid search with cross validation](./Modeling/RandomForest_GridSearchCV.ipynb).
-Using these hyperparameters, the Random Forest model was able to get a validation r2 score of ~0.205.
-This means that of the variance in the target variable, the random forest model was able to explain around 20% of it.
-This could likely be improved by further feature engineering.
+Using these hyperparameters, the Random Forest model was able to get a validation r2 score of ~0.24.3.
+Hopefully this can be improved with further feature engineering.

 ![pred vs test](./Images/rf_pred_test.png)